BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Properties of

 The comparison of these SF (left panels) and AGN models (right) clearly indicate that these diagrams (and especially O3Hg vs O32) are extremely effective in identifying AGN, and that the dividing line between AGN-only and AGN+SF regions is likely very conservative.
 It is noticeable that even extremely high densities are not enough to reach high \oiiic/\hg values (at a given O32 value) when considering SF galaxies.
 In order to reach very high \oiiic/\hg the presence of an AGN is needed, likely because the hard AGN radiation field is very effective in heating the ISM, hence boosting the flux of the corona line.

 The specific case of \UC is particularly intriguing, as it requires not only AGN photoionization but also extremely high densities, of about $\rm 10^7\,cm^{-3}$.
-Together with the fact that this is the most distant of all sources in the sample shown, this may indicate that \UC is forming embedded in the very dense gas of an early protogalaxy.
+Together with the fact that this is the one of the most distant sources in the sample shown, this may indicate that \UC is forming embedded in the very dense gas of an early protogalaxy.

-Recently, \citet{lamb25} analysed JWST/NIRSpec MSA data of the $z=6.68476$ LRD THRILS\_46403 (also known as CEERS-10444; \citealt{koce24}), revealing evidence for a very high $\log_{10}(\rm O3Hg)=1.16\pm0.06$.
+Recently, \citet{lamb25} analysed JWST/NIRSpec MSA data of the $z=6.68476$ LRD THRILS\_46403 (also known as CEERS-10444; \citealt{koce25}), revealing evidence for a very high $\log_{10}(\rm O3Hg)=1.16\pm0.06$.
 This ratio is higher than observed in \UC, and is also $\sim0.5$\,dex higher than the most extreme HOMERUN AGN models, suggesting uncommon conditions.
 However, we note the strong Balmer absorption observed in this source is not included in the \hg line fit, resulting in an overestimation of the O3Hg ratio; additionally prominent FeII emission lines are observed in the spectrum, implying that the \oiiic is also likely contaminated by FeII.
 Even taking these aspects into account, THRILS\_46403 represents an extreme galaxy similar to \UC.